 The April 2015 Nepal earthquake (also known as the Gorkha earthquake) killed more than 8,000 people and injured more than 19,000.
-It occurred at on 25 April, with a magnitude of 7.8Mor 8.1Ms and a maximum Mercalli Intensity of VIII (Severe).
+It occurred at on 25 April, with a magnitude of 7.8Mw or 8.1Ms and a maximum Mercalli Intensity of VIII (Severe).
 Its epicenter was the village of Barpak, Gorkha district, and its hypocenter was at a depth of approximately 15 km (9.3 mi).[1]
 It was the worst natural disaster to strike Nepal since the 1934 Nepal–Bihar earthquake.

 The earthquake triggered an avalanche on Mount Everest, killing at least 19,making it the deadliest day on the mountain in history.
 It triggered another huge avalanche in the Langtang valley, where 250 were reported missing.